Sample-efficient LLM Optimization with Reset Replay: Ablation Study and Component Analysis

-We also explore the effect of a high number of replays, visualizing the performance of \modelname~under different $L$ values on the six math benchmarks.
-As presented in Figure~\ref{Ablation22}, we observe that $L\in \{2,3,5\}$ could drastically improve the sample efficiency.
-This conclusion is similar to traditional RL agents~\citep{DOro2023SampleEfficientRL, Xu2024HigherRR}, but we validate it for the first time in a language task.
-However, a larger replay number, such as $L=10$, causes poor performance.
-A possible reason for this decline is that overly frequent exploitation of the collected data can lead to overfitting on the current experience, even with the reset.
-This, in turn, causes the policy to quickly lose its ability to sample high-quality rollouts.
-Thus, considering the training time and sample efficiency, we choose $L=3$ as the benchmark setting for \modelname.
+\paragraph{Sensitivity to Replay Number.} We also explore the effect of a high number of replays, visualizing the performance of \modelname~under different $L$ values on the six math benchmarks, as presented in Figure~\ref{Ablation22}.
+Consistent with observations in traditional RL~\citep{DOro2023SampleEfficientRL, Xu2024HigherRR}, we find that setting $L \in \{2, 3, 5\}$ drastically improves sample efficiency compared to standard single-pass updates ($L=1$).
+This finding mirrors observations in traditional RL agents~\citep{DOro2023SampleEfficientRL, Xu2024HigherRR}, but marks the first validation of this phenomenon in LLM finetuning.
+However, pushing the replay number to an extreme (e.g., $L=10$) leads to performance degradation even with resets.
+We attribute this decline to overfitting on the specific batch experience: excessive reuse of collected data causes the policy to collapse onto the current samples, thereby losing the plasticity required to generate diverse, high-quality rollouts in subsequent steps.
+Regarding the optimal setting, while $L=5$ yields marginally higher scores than $L=3$, it incurs a $~66\%$ increase in training time.
+We also hypothesize that for tasks with higher ambiguity (non-math domains), the optimal $L$ might shift lower to avoid fitting reward noise.
+Balancing computational efficiency, stability, and performance, we adopt $L=3$ as the default for \modelname.